 Back to the Indies...

 Overkill found a receptive new home with the metal-friendly indie CMC International label in 1995 and released the double-live album Wrecking Your Neck.
-By this point Gant and Cannavino were already gone, replaced by the new guitar team of Sebastian Marino (ex-Anvil) and Joe Comeau (ex-Liege Lord).
+Gant and Cannavino were replaced by the new guitar team of Sebastian Marino (ex-Anvil) and Joe Comeau (ex-Liege Lord).
 1996's The Killing Kind, 97's stellar From the Underground and Below, and 1999's excellent Necroshine spewed forth from this lineup, and while the band kept on chugging, they found that the wheel was starting to come around for old-school, traditional metal again.
-Overkill were now regulars on the European metal festival circuit and could still pack clubs on the home front, and were settling comfortably into their status as Elder Statesmen of the thrash scene.
+Overkill were now regulars on the European metal festival circuit and still packed clubs on the home front, settling comfortably into their status as Elder Statesmen of the thrash scene.
 1999's Coverkill was a collection of the band members' favorite songs by KISS, Deep Purple, Judas Priest and many more, touching base with their cover-band roots and bringing them full circle.

 A brief cancer scare for Blitz Ellsworth only temporarily sidelined the band during the making of Necroshine (thankfully he made a full recovery), then 2000's Bloodletting marked the exit of Comeau and Marino.
 Dave Linsk and Derek Tailer became the new guitar team in time for 2002's Wrecking Everything live CD and DVD (their debut for new label Spitfire Records).
 Prior to '03's Killbox 13, Blitz suffered a mild stroke while onstage in Germany, but obviously nothin' keeps this guy down for long, because he was back on his feet in record time.
-Ron Lipnicki (ex-Hades) took over the drum stool for 2005's excellent RelixIV, and this is the lineup (Blitz, Verni, Tailer, Linsk and Lipnicki) that still stands tall today.
+Ron Lipnicki (ex-Hades) took over the drum stool for 2005's excellent RelixIV.
 Lamb of God's Randy Blythe made a guest appearance on "Skull and Bones" from 2007's Immortalis, showing some respect for a band that was a major influence on him.
 2010's awesome Ironbound featured the single/video "Bring Me the Night" and was Overkill's most successful album in years, even managing to crack the lower regions of the Billboard sales charts upon its release.